 Thomas, whose previous season best was 24, connected on 11 of 20 shots and 6 of 11 3-point tries.
 Randle had 21 points in the first half for the Lakers, who are 16-7 since an 11-27 start — and at 27-34, have now passed last season’s win total.

 Dwyane Wade scored 25 points for Miami.
-Goran Dragic had 19, Justise Winslow scored 17 and Josh Richardson and Bam Adebayo each added 15.
+Goran Dragic had 19, Justise Winslow scored 17 and Josh Richardson and Bam Adebayo each added 15 for the Heat.

 There were three big runs in the first half — two of them by the Lakers, who took control quickly, then ceded it briefly before grabbing it again.